labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-caesar-cipher/step1.md

 # Caesar Cipher

+To use the Caesar cipher, follow these steps:

-> To start practicing coding, open the Terminal/SSH and type `node`.
+1. Open the Terminal/SSH and type `node` to start practicing coding.

-Encrypts or decrypts a given string using the Caesar cipher.
+2. Call the `caesarCipher` function with the string to be encrypted or decrypted, the shift value, and a boolean indicating whether to decrypt or not.

-- Use the modulo (`%`) operator and the ternary operator (`?`) to calculate the correct encryption/decryption key.
+3. The `caesarCipher` function uses the modulo (`%`) operator and the ternary operator (`?`) to calculate the correct encryption or decryption key.
-- Use the spread operator (`...`) and `Array.prototype.map()` to iterate over the letters of the given string.
+4. It uses the spread operator (`...`) and `Array.prototype.map()` to iterate over the letters of the given string.
-- Use `String.prototype.charCodeAt()` and `String.fromCharCode()` to convert each letter appropriately, ignoring special characters, spaces etc.
+5. It uses `String.prototype.charCodeAt()` and `String.fromCharCode()` to convert each letter appropriately, ignoring special characters, spaces, etc.
-- Use `Array.prototype.join()` to combine all the letters into a string.
+6. It uses `Array.prototype.join()` to combine all the letters into a string.
-- Pass `true` to the last parameter, `decrypt`, to decrypt an encrypted string.
+7. If you want to decrypt an encrypted string, pass `true` to the last parameter, `decrypt`, when calling the `caesarCipher` function.

+Here is the code for the `caesarCipher` function:

 ```js
 const caesarCipher = (str, shift, decrypt = false) => {